Two wild elephants in green field at sunset in Sri Lanka

 Thailand - Get Up Close and Personal with Rehabilitated Elephants at the Elephant Nature Park in Chiang Mai

-Elephant Nature Park first opened in Chiang Mai during the 1990s, and is one of the only genuine elephant sanctuaries and rescue centers for mistreated elephants in all of Thailand.
-Unfortunately, due to tourist demand, elephants have overtime been widely exploited – forcing the gentle creatures to work for long hours and endure endless hours or elephant rides, which can injure the animals and shorten their lifespan.
-At the Elephant Nature Park, guests are invited to get up close and personal with these gentle giants and interact with them in a responsible way.
+Elephant Nature Park first opened in Chiang Mai during the 1990s and is one of the only genuine elephant sanctuaries and rescue centers for mistreated elephants in all of Thailand.
+Unfortunately, due to tourist demand, elephants have over time been widely exploitedforcing the gentle creatures to work for long hours and endure endless hours of elephant rides, which can injure the animals and shorten their lifespan.
+At the Elephant Nature Park, guests are invited to get up close and personal with these gentle giants and responsibly interact with them.

 *With the overwhelming success of their organization, franchise locations have now been opened in Phuket, Koh Samui, and Cambodia.